AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`<Wordchars>`

-  Most languages have keywords that only contain letters, digits and underscore characters.
+  Most languages have keywords that only contain letters, digits, and underscore characters.
 If you want to also include other special characters (for example :kbd:`<` and :kbd:`>` in XML), use this tag.
 The value of this tag is a string consisting of all the special characters